-For Bostonians, sports is an even more important subject than the weather.
-Everybody here has a favorite team they are rooting for and everybody likes the Red Sox.
-Luckily Boston sports fans have been rewarded for their loyalty in a grand way - their teams have won 7 championships over the last decade.
-Here are the most popular teams.
+For Bostonians, sports are an even bigger topic than the weather.
+Nearly everyone has a favorite team they passionately support, and almost everybody loves the Red Sox.
+Fortunately, the city’s fans have been richly rewarded for their loyalty: Boston-area teams have won seven major championships in the last decade alone.
+Here are the most popular teams:

 The Boston Red Sox